-Participants responded to a scale intended to assess acceptance of rape myths, or the extent to which participants feel that sexual violence is sometimes acceptable or excusable (e.g., a person who is sexually assaulted while they are drunk is at least somewhat responsible for putting themselves in that position) using the updated Illinois Rape Myth Scale [4].
-Although acceptance of rape myths does not perfectly predict perpetration of sexual violence, those who are more accepting of sexual violence may be more likely to engage in sexually violent behaviors[9] and/or may be less supportive of peers who disclose an experience of sexual violence[10].
+We assessed participants' acceptance of rape myths, or the extent to which participants feel that sexual violence is sometimes acceptable or excusable (e.g., a person who is sexually assaulted while they are drunk is at least somewhat responsible for putting themselves in that position), using the updated Illinois Rape Myth Scale [4].
+Although acceptance of rape myths does not perfectly predict perpetration of sexual violence, those who are more accepting of sexual violence might be more likely to engage in sexually violent behaviors [9] and/or might be less supportive of peers who disclose an experience of sexual violence [10].